JavidAbbaszade/Spin-City-Bike-Shop-Data-Analysis-Project/README.md

 LEFT JOIN cost_table b
 ON a.yr = b.yr;
 Power BI Dashboard
-Visualizations were created in Power BI to present key trends and insights.
+Visualizations were created in Power BI to highlight trends and insights.

+2021 Dashboard:

+2022 Dashboard:

 Analysis and Insights